Vein Treatment (Sclerotherapy Varicose Vein Treatment)

 If you suffer from leg swelling and discomfort from vein disease, varicose veins or spider veins, you’re not alone.
 An estimated 30 to 60 percent of adults suffer from these sometimes embarrassing and often painful conditions that can make walking or standing difficult.
 Thankfully, Cleveland Clinic Cosmetic & Plastic Surgery Center offers the latest innovations in vein treatment for optimal results in your skin’s care.

-Am I candidate for vein treatment?
+Am I a candidate for vein treatment (sclerotherapy)?

 Good candidates for vein treatment are individuals with spider or varicose veins who have a positive outlook and specific, but realistic goals in mind for the improvement of their appearance.